camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ### Expressions

-Expressions need to be in [FEEL (frienfly-enough expression language)](x) instead of [JUEL (Java unified expression language)](x).
+Expressions need to be in [FEEL (frienfly-enough expression language)](https://docs.camunda.io/docs/product-manuals/concepts/expressions#the-expression-language) instead of [JUEL (Java unified expression language)](https://docs.camunda.org/manual/latest/user-guide/process-engine/expression-language/).

 Migrating simple expressions is doable (as you can see in [these test cases](https://github.com/berndruecker/camunda-platform-to-cloud-migration/blob/main/camunda-modeler-plugin-platform-to-cloud-converter/client/JuelToFeelConverter.test.js)), but not all expressions can be automatically converted.

-The following concepts are especially not possible:
+The following is especially not possible:

-* Calling out to functiol Java code using beans in expressions
+* Use Expressions that call out to functional Java code using beans in expressions
-* Registering custom function definitions
+* Register custom function definitions within the expression engine